Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/README.md

 This webapp is a Python Flask webapp.

-Python is used to interface with the Chainway ZPL SDK.
+Python is used to interface with the Chainway ZPL SDK or Zebra BrowserPrint SDK.

-Flask is used to spin up a simple webserver serving `index.html`.
+Flask is used to spin up a simple webserver serving `html`.

 ## Styles